Pascale van Zuylen, Responsable de Communication, Lhoist

 - Lhoist invites staff and families to discover major museums; guided tour for adults and creative workshops for employee's children.
 It's a great opportunity to join colleagues from other countries.

-The collection and the external communication
+The collection and the

 - Visit of the collection is only for clients, shareholders and important business relationships (the collection is not open to the public).

-- Catalogues (about photography, sculptures, Limelette's exhibitions) or book commissioned to artists (Koudelka about views of plants and carriers) serve as presents. - Images posted on the Web site are only there to illustrate the chapter of philosophy and values.
+- Catalogues (about photography, sculptures, Limelette's exhibitions) or book commissioned to artists (Koudelka about views of plants and carriers) serve as presents.

 - To illustrate the Christmas card.